 - Identify training and development models used to organize the training department.

-- Discuss the definition of training and its significance to the organization's success.
+- Define training and its significance to the organization's success.

-- Describe the various models that are used in the training department.
+- Describe the various models used in training.

-- Explain how to select the appropriate model based on the business strategic needs.
+- Explain how to select the appropriate model based on strategic needs.